AndrewStekar/CheckSum/README.md

 This CheckSum class contains functions that can add, remove, and verify CheckSum digits on 8-digit numbers based on specific criteria.
-CheckSum is used to verrify information for accuracy durring transmission.
+CheckSum is used to verify information for accuracy durring transmission.